theguidingstar/theguidingstar/README.md

 Currently Building Products with some of the Global Clients.

-- 🔭 Started an Agency [Jaypore Labs](https://jayporelabs.com) to provide web, app, and desktop application development services to clients globally .
+- 🔭 Providing web, app, and desktop application development services to clients globally .
 With a Major focus on helping clients build their Tech Products from ideation to MVP and scaling to Enterprise level.
 - 🌱 I’m currently learning this new cool AI thing that everybody else is afraid of losing their job to.
 JK.
 - 👯 I’m open to collaborating on interesting products.
 - 📫 How to reach me: yashshh123@gmail.com